 Wouldn’t it be nice to be debt-free someday?
 Instead of making required payments that don’t do anything for you (except maintain a debt and help you avoid default), it’s better to have the ability to put money towards more rewarding goals that you choose to fund.
 You can build up retirement savings, a down payment for a house, or pay for a wedding with cash.

 3. It’s Harder to Borrow

-If you want to get another loan, you’re making things hard on yourself if you leave credit card debt lingering around.
+If you want to get another loan, you’re making things hard on yourself when you leave credit card debt lingering around.
 For example, you might want to borrow to buy property or a new car.
 When you apply for a loan, lenders evaluate your ability to repay and pull your credit, and it’s easy for them to see that you’re just barely paying off debt.

 How to Pay Off the Debt